natural materials

 The most used synthetic fibre derived from petroleum, polyester is valued for its strength and ease of care, but its production is energy-intensive.
 It also releases microplastics during washing, contributing to ocean pollution.

-Aware of this issue, agnès b. has always been sensitive to the subject of microplastics, through its creation of the Tara Ocean Foundation, a pioneer in this field.
-Polyester represents a small part of our collections.
-In 2024, approximately 5% of our clothing contained synthetic fibers (polyester, acrylic, polyamide) as their main component.
+Recognizing this challenge, agnès b. has always been committed to addressing the issue of microplastics, as evidenced by its creation of the Tara Ocean Foundation, a pioneer in this field.
+Polyester accounts for only a small portion of our collections.

-transparency and environmental cost
+transparency : traceability and environmental cost

 To ensure transparency and better understand the impact of our products, our teams work with the supply chain to collect the necessary information and follow the traceability of our creations, in accordance with the French AGEC Law.

+To go even further, we collect data to measure their environmental impact from start to finish, which allows us to display the environmental cost on a voluntary basis, for complete transparency with our customers.
 This cost is calculated according to the French methodology using the Ecobalyse platform and expressed in points: the higher the score, the more impactful the product.

-The Classic Cardigan is one of our finest examples: Its GOTS-certified* organic cotton version has a point value of approximately 800 : 40% less impact than conventional cotton (1400 points) and is about four times less impactful than a fast-fashion sweater (3500 points).
+The Classic Cardigan is one of our finest examples: Its GOTS-certified* organic cotton version has a point value of approximately 800 : 40% less impact than conventional cotton (1400 points) and is about four times less impactful than a fast-fashion sweater (3500 points) !

 An excellent way for agnès b. to highlight its commitments.